-Tech, Energy lead stock gains
+Stocks tumble for second day as stimulus hopes fade

 |ALCOA CORPORATION

-UnitedHealth Group reported earnings that were 42 cents better-than-expected, while also generating more revenue than expected.

-United Airlines Holdings Inc. and Alcoa Corp., both report results after the market closes.
+And later today United Airlines Holdings Inc. and Alcoa Corp., will both report results after the market closes.

 ECONOMIC NEWS